If you're finding your company web forms are routinely quarantined as spam, there are few adjustments you can make to resolve this issue.

 Then set the sender's email address in a "Reply-To:" header.
 Any email client will respect that header, and hitting the "reply" button will properly compose an email to the submitter's email address.

-If you absolutely cannot do that, we can whitelist a specific IP address of the server sending the emails as well as the email address in the Whitelist by Server/IP section of your dashboard.
+If you absolutely cannot do that, we can Allow a specific IP address of the server sending the emails as well as the email address in the Allow by Server/IP section of your dashboard.

-A drawback of whitelisting the IP/Server alone is that if you have any compromise of that server, and it starts flooding you with spam, those emails will all come through.
+A drawback of using Allow by IP/Server alone is that if you have any compromise of that server, and it starts flooding you with spam, those emails will all come through.